reyesoft/ts-angular-jsonapi/README.md

 - [x] TS Definitions for strong typing and autocomplete ([See example image](https://github.com/reyesoft/ts-angular-jsonapi/wiki/Autocomplete))
 - [x] Get resource and collection of resources
 - [x] Include support (also, when you save)
-- [ ] Iqual requests, return a same ResourceObject
+- [ ] Equal requests, return a same ResourceObject
 - [ ] Declaration file published on [DefinitelyTyped repository](https://github.com/borisyankov/DefinitelyTyped).
+- [ ] Two+ equal calls, only one HTTP request.
+- [ ] Before a HTTP request, objects are set with cached data.
 - [ ] Caché
 - [ ] Pagination